How to spot a bad contractor from start to finish

 We are not the only company out there, and while the above paints a negative picture, this is by no means common place and there are some very good and very professional exterior textured coatings companies that provide a good service, at a reasonable price with good workmen too!

-Although it is not in our interest to recommend any particular company as of course, that would be somewhat biased (!), but make sure you get as much information as possible about the company and NEVER EVER SIGN A DEAL ON THE DAY, always think about it at least overnight, so that you make the decision that is right for YOU, not the company trying to get the job!
+Although it is not in our interest to recommend any particular company as of course, that would be somewhat biased (!), but make sure you get as much information as possible about the company and don’t be pressured to sign on the line there and then if you have doubts, always think about it at least overnight, so that you make the decision that is right for YOU, not the company trying to get the job!

 Having the outside of your house repaired and painted is often a major job, and of course, a job on probably your most valuable asset, so its worth doing the groundwork to find out whether a company is right for you.

 Its best to get 3 quotes, but don’t end up getting 10 or 20 estimates as you are wasting everyones time….